Skip to content

 Which Lancaster pub has the best beer garden for evening sun?

 For west-facing gardens that catch the sun right through to sunset, The George & Dragon on St George's Quay (270° bearing) is aimed directly at the sunset over the Lune.
 The Water Witch (225°, south-west) on the canal towpath is the other standout — huge terraced garden, fire pit, and holds late-afternoon light beautifully.
-The White Cross (221°) also works for evening sun.

 Which is the oldest pub in Lancaster?